tjmahr/dissertation/docs/15-aim1-notebook.md

 more than one word pair (e.g., *juice*--*goose* and *juice*--*moose*).
 The model also controlled for the children's ages and receptive vocabulary scores (PPVT-4 growth scale values).
-These predictors were transformed to have mean 0 and standard deviation 1, so the the model's intercept reflected a child with average age and average vocabulary.
-The by-child intercepts therefore reflect a child's ability after controlling for age and receptive vocabulary.
+These predictors were transformed to have mean 0 and standard deviation 1, so the the model's intercept reflected a child of an average age and an average vocabulary level.
+Put differently, the by-child intercepts reflect a child's ability after controlling for age and receptive vocabulary.

 $$
 \small